Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Note that it is possible that a device has no partitions at all.
 In this case, it is still possible that the device contains a valid filesystem, mapped to the absolute device sector zero; this is indeed the case of floppy disks and devices with very small capacity.

-When a partition is mapped to a drive letter, the partition first sector will always be examined in order to determine the actual filesystem hold by the partition.
-Nextor will never rely in the partition type code to determine the filesystem type.
+When a partition is mapped to a drive letter, the partition first sector will always be examined in order to determine the actual filesystem held by the partition.
+Nextor will never rely on the partition type code to determine the filesystem type.

 Nextor needs to read the device in order to search for partitions.
 If there is any error when accessing the device (for example, not ready), an error code will be returned.
 The standard system error handling routine (or the user error handling routine, if one is defined with _DEFER) will NOT be invoked.